lanceydancey/mcgrath/networking.md

 1. Session

-   Something, something, web application something.
+   Something, something, web application, something, something.
 Supposedly used for something.
 Ignore it.

 1. Presentation